Why you want to find out if your customers are bored

-Emotions run through everything in our everyday life.
-Your emotions define your mood, and your behavior.
-When you feel happy, you are more likely to have a good day in the office and enjoy the things you do.
+Emotions deeply influence our daily lives, shaping our moods and behaviors.
+When you feel happy, you are more likely to have a productive day at work and enjoy the things you do.
 It might also make you more receptive to that billboard you saw at the bus stop on your way to work.
-While being moody or even getting bored while watching an advertisement, chances are you are not very interested in the product, let alone to buy it.

 This general interest in emotions is one of the reasons that facial expression analysis is often used in consumer and behavior research.
 Emotion data provides crucial insights that allow researchers to explain complex human behaviors in greater depth.

-How to get this data?
-You can always just ask a person.
-However, it is unlikely to get honest, objective replies.
-People usually find it very difficult to comment on their own emotions and state-of-mind.
 Self-reported emotions are not necessarily what a person is actually feeling at that moment.
-Besides that, asking how someone feels also means you get an ‘after the fact’ reply, while the real-time emotions are what you really want to know.
+Moreover, asking how someone feels also means you get an ‘after the fact’ reply, while you may want to know their real-time emotions.

-Attitudes are dispositions to evaluate objects in a negative or positive way and include three different elements: affective attitudes or evaluations (emotions), cognitions (thoughts and knowledge), and actions (past behaviors or experiences).³
+Another perspective from which to study emotion is to include measurement of affective attitudes.
+Attitudes describe the way we evaluate things, in a negative or positive way.
+This includes three different elements: affective attitudes (emotions), cognitions (thoughts and knowledge), and actions (past behaviors or experiences).2

-These secondary facial affects are available on an experimental basis with the Action Unit Module in FaceReader 7.1, and are more complex than the basic emotions.
+These secondary facial affects - available in the Action Unit Module - are more complex than the basic emotions.
 They are not completely expressed within a single instance, but computed over a window of time.

 FREE WHITE PAPER: FaceReader methodology